chrissix666/Jellyfin-Random-Button/README.md

 I love the Randomizer!
 But I wanted it to have a few more features and to behave more specifically within libraries.
 Here's what it does:

 - **Home Screen behaviour=Fallback:**
   From the Home View, the Random Button can select randomly from a Movie, a Set, or a Series.
-Depending on the result you are now **locked to that library and its media type** for all future random selections..
+Depending on the result you are now **locked to that library and its media type** for all future random selections.
 This also serves as the fallback behaviour, keeping the original functionality intact.

 - **Special behaviour (locking to a library):**
   When you navigate from the Home Screen into a specific library (or if the Random Button selects an item from a library), the button will be **locked to that library and its media type** for all future random selections.
 Examples: